Volunteer Opportunities with Nashville Paw

 Pictured above, left to right: Nashville Paw founder and publisher Heather Dowdy with volunteers Paula Hiltunen and Christyna Hall at our booth the the 2014 Nashville Earth Day festival.
 Photo courtesy nashvillecool.com.

 Our amazing team of volunteers makes our mission possible.
-From delivering free issues to approximately 300 distribution locations to helping us organize fundraisers for spay and neuter to staffing our community festivals and events, our dedicated team works hard to help us realize our collective animal welfare goals.
+From delivering free issues to approximately 300 distribution locations to helping us organize community events and more, our dedicated team works hard to help us realize our collective animal welfare goals.
+What's more, we've become a big family of friends who have a great time having fun together!

 Delivery volunteers pick up magazine issues 6 times per year (every other month) from our storage facility in Antioch and deliver them to distribution locations among a fixed route.
 Let us know what area(s) of town you'd be willing to deliver to, and we'll add you to our list.
 Our delivery volunteers are crucial to our success in getting our publication into the hands of the community... and we always need more help!